 The fare is $2 regardless of how far you are going.

-$US is accepted everywhere just like the Cayman Island dollar (CI for short), at a value of 1 $US ~0.8 CI.
+$US is accepted everywhere, just like the Cayman Islands dollar (CI for short), at a value of 1 $US ~0.8 CI.

 Grand Cayman Itinerary Upcoming Events!